Ansprechperson:

 Required documents:

-- passport photo in JPEG format
+- Photo in JPEG format for NGU student ID card

-- digital copy of passport in PDF format
+- Copy of passport in PDF format

 Doctor's Visit